SCIInstitute/ShapeWorks/Documentation/UseCases/Ellipsoid.md

 ## Ellipsoid Use Case

-This dataset comprises of axis-aligned ellipsoids which are varying along a singular axis.
-This examples is a steeping stone for the user to get familiar with the workfolw of ShapeWorks.
-The ellipsoid.py use case represent the standard use version of shapeworks, it includes the full pipeline for processed as well as unprocessed data.
+The ellipsoid dataset comprises of axis-aligned ellipsoids which are varying along a singular axis.
+This example is a steeping stone for the user to get familiar with the workflow of ShapeWorks.
+The ellipsoid.py use case represent the standard use version of a shape modeling workflow using ShapeWorks.
+It includes the full pipeline for processed as well as unprocessed data.

-The use case is located at: [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python)
+The use case is located at: [/Examples/Python](../Examples/Python)

 To run the use case, run ellipsoid.py with proper tags.
 The tags control the type of input data and the optimization method.
 * --start_with_prepped_data: just does the optimization on previously processed data